kairichard/kairichardkoenig.de/content/blog/deploy-terraform-remote-state-with-github-action/index.md

 > terraform init
 {{< / highlight >}}

-When the command succeeded go back to your [terraform](https://www.terraform.io/) account and go to general setting of your workspace and mark the state as local.
+When the command succeeded go back to your [Terraform](https://www.terraform.io/) account and go to general setting of your workspace and mark the state as local.
 This allows us to use it in CI/CD.

 <center>
 ![alt text](images/exec_mode.png)
 </center>

 #### Step 3 - Adding a provider and resources.
-Now we are ready to tell terraform what resources we want to create and where.
+Now we are ready to tell Terraform what resources we want to create and where.
 For this demonstration we are going to use a simple lamp stack and deploy changes to one of the HTML files.

 {{< highlight terraform  >}}
 variable do_token {}